Where does paid social media fit into your overall marketing strategy?

 What channels (aka, social media platforms) should you consider?

 How can you be efficient with dollars put towards paid ad spend?

 The truth is that there isn’t a “right” social platform — it all depends on how effective you activate on these channels based on their actual capabilities.
 While there is an abundance of social advertising platforms we could dive into, let’s focus on the three major social media advertising channels dominating the space: Twitter, LinkedIn and Facebook.

 When it comes to organic social media strategy, Twitter is where the real-time conversations are happening amongst the most active users on social.
 When it comes to digital marketing, Twitter marketing can be most effectively used when targeting conversations, specifically users actively tweeting around topics, hashtags or people you’re hoping to engage with.

 This type of targeting has its pros and cons.
 One of the biggest pros to using this platform is the ability to cast a wider net to users that could engage with your brand.
-This can also be the biggest con to consider when thinking through your paid social media strategy — who ARE you really reaching with these broad targeting parameters and are they in the audience you’re hoping to reach?
+This can also be the biggest con to consider when thinking through your paid social media strategy, including paid social ads — who ARE you really reaching with these broad targeting parameters and are they in the audience you’re hoping to reach?

 From a marketing cost perspective, Twitter typically costs less depending on how you target users.
-The more niche your audience is, the more expensive your cost per action will be.
+The more niche your audience is, the more expensive your paid social media cost per action will be.

 LinkedIn: Proficient in Professionals